Asymptotic initial value representation of the solutions of semi-classical systems presenting smooth codimension one crossings: Symbolic calculus and diagonalization of Hamiltonians with smooth crossings

 We call ``rough" the first diagonalization process that we propose.
 It will hold everywhere, including~$\Upsilon$ and is comparable to the reduction performed in~\cite{BGT} for avoided crossings.
 It is the subject of Section~\ref{sec:rough_diag}.

 The second one, more sophisticated, will require to work in a domain that does not meet $\Upsilon$.
 Based on the use of superadiabatic projectors, as developed in~\cite{bi,MS,ST,Te}.
 This strategy is implemented in Section~\ref{sec:superadiab}.
-The new element comparatively to the references that we have mentioned, is that we keep a careful memory of the dependence of the constructed elements with respect to the distance of their support from $\Upsilon$.
+The new element comparatively to the references that we have mentioned, is that we keep a careful memory of the dependence of the constructed elements with respect to the distance of their support from $\Upsilon$ (which will be monitored by the size of the gap between the eigenfunctions of the Hamiltonian).
 For this reason, we will use a pseudodifferential setting that we precise in the next Section~\ref{sec:asympt_series}.